fuzzdb-project/fuzzdb/README.md

 git clone git@github.com:fuzzdb-project/fuzzdb.git fuzzdb
 ```

-While in the fuzzdb dir, you can update your local repo with the command
+While in the FuzzDB dir, you can update your local repo with the command
 ```
 git pull
 ```
-You can also browse the [fuzzdb github sources](https://github.com/fuzzdb-project/fuzzdb/tree/master).
+You can also browse the [FuzzDB github sources](https://github.com/fuzzdb-project/fuzzdb/tree/master).

-# What's in fuzzdb? #
+# What's in FuzzDB? #
 Some examples:

 **Predictable Resource Locations -**